Heythrop Zoological Gardens

-Heythrop Zoological Gardens is a private zoo and animal training centre in Heythrop, near Chipping Norton, Oxfordshire.
-The zoo has the largest private collection of exotic animals in the United Kingdom.
-The site also houses Amazing Animals, an animal training company that provides exotic animals for the film industry.
-The company provides the majority of "zoo-type" animals for British film sets.
+Heythrop Zoological Gardens was a private zoo and animal training centre in Heythrop, near Chipping Norton, Oxfordshire.
+The zoo had the largest private collection of exotic animals in the United Kingdom.
+The site also housed Amazing Animals, an animal training company that provided exotic animals for the film industry.
+The company provided the majority of "zoo–type" animals for British film sets.

+The Zoo and its film and TV arm was founded by Jim and Sally Clubb in 1977.
+It operated for nearly 50 years until its closure in March 2026 when the original owner retired.

 Zoo

 Construction of Heythrop Zoological Gardens began in 1990 at a site close to Heythrop Park in Heythrop, near Chipping Norton, Oxfordshire.
-The zoo states it was inspired architecturally by London Zoo, but built to modern animal welfare standards.
-The zoo planned an expansion in 2017 to add a new lion enclosure and a residential house, these were rejected due to their visual impact on the surrounding countryside.
+The owners stated they were inspired architecturally by London Zoo, but built to modern animal welfare standards.
+Plans for an extension of the Zoo in 2017 to add a new lion enclosure and a residential house were rejected due to their visual impact on the surrounding countryside.
 In 2018 the zoo had seven lions, five tigers, six leopards, two brown bears, six wolves, nine camels, four zebras, two pygmy hippos, ten antelope, eight monkeys, four kangaroos, four crocodiles, three alligators, two Cuvier's dwarf caiman, two bearded lizards, two cobras and a gila monster.
-It is the largest private collection of exotic animals in the country.
+It was the largest private collection of exotic animals in the country.

-The zoo is generally private but since 2007 the zoo has run a limited number of open days where the general public is admitted to view the animals and meet their trainers, currently it is open on three days each year.
-The zoo also runs animal encounter visits, "zookeeper for a day" experiences and animal training courses.
-The site also hosts parties and sends animals on visits to colleges and care homes.
-On the decision to remain private co-owner Jim Clubb has said "because of the dynamic of Heythrop Zoological Gardens, we chose not to become a public zoo.
+The Zoo was operated as a private collection, but from 2007 it ran a limited number of open days for public admissions to view the animals and meet their trainers.
+The Zoo also ran animal encounter visits, "zookeeper for a day" experiences and animal training courses.
+The site also hosted parties and sent animals on visits to colleges and care homes.
+On the decision to remain private, co-owner Jim Clubb stated in 2019 that "because of the dynamic of Heythrop Zoological Gardens, we chose not to become a public zoo.
 We are first and foremost an animal training centre".